tomrndom/osf-website/src/pages/about/board/index.md

     title: Individual Director
     twitter: https://twitter.com/_mnaser
   - company: Wind River
-    description: >-2
+    description: "A technology executive with extensive experience in leading complex high technology solutions development, product management, evangelization and team leadership.
+Entrepreneurial drive and energy combined with deep technical skills used to motivate cross-functional teams and drive products and solutions from concept to production.
-       A technology executive with extensive experience in leading complex high technology solutions development, product management, evangelization and team leadership.
-Entrepreneurial drive and energy combined with deep technical skills used to motivate cross-functional teams and drive products... see more
+      Experienced and effective at being the voice of the business to industry forums, customers and internal teams.
+A demonstrated history of business effective product innovation and inventorship. "
     linkedin: https://www.linkedin.com/in/telecomcto/
     name: Paul Miller
     openStack: https://www.openstack.org/community/members/profile/128770